-New viruses pose additional threats to the human immune system, having no existing memory to initiate a quick, strong defence.
-In older and immune compromised individuals, the virus can lead to SARS and increased mortality.
+New viruses pose additional threats to the human immune system, having no existing memory to initiate a quick, strong defense.
+In older and immune-compromised individuals, the virus can lead to SARS and increased mortality.

 The novel COVID-19 specifically uses the ACE II receptors found on the lungs, heart, and digestive tract to get into cells and replicate in the body.